Symmetric Matrices: Theory and Applications: Classification

 \begin{ex} The form $x^2 + 2 x y - 2 y^2$ over $\mathbb{Z}$ does not primitively represent four because of Example \ref{ex_representation} and

 \end{ex}

 The following equivalence relation on $\textnormal{Sym}_n(\mathbb{O})$ requires even $n$.
 For binary quadratic forms over $\mathbb{Z}$ it can be found e.g. in \cite{Zagier}, ch.II.8.
-For $\mathbb{O}:=\mathbb{R}$ it is interesting in the context of area or volume measurements (s. the figure of the title page and Example \ref{ex_sectorArea} c)!) since the determinant is an invariant under the corresponding group action.
+For $\mathbb{O}:=\mathbb{R}$ it is interesting in the context of area or volume measurements (s.
+Example \ref{ex_sectorArea} c)!) since the determinant is an invariant under the corresponding group action.

 \begin{defn} In case $\mathbb{O}$ has unique $n$-th roots (e.g. $n$ odd, $\mathbb{O}= \mathbb{R}$) two symmetric matrices $P,Q \in \textnormal{Sym}_{2 n}(\mathbb{O})$ are called \textit{geometrically equivalent} if for some $A \in \textnormal{GL}_{2n}(\mathbb{O})$.
 This kind of equivalence is also called \textit{twisted equivalence}. \end{defn}